Letters of Pope Alexander II (1061-1073)

 (3) Letter of Pope Alexander II to all the bishops of Spain (1063 or 1064)

 Pope Alexander, to all the bishops of Spain.
 The news which we recently heard about you was pleasing to us, how you protected the Jews who lived among you so that they would not be annihilated by those who had set out against the Saracens in Spain.
 Indeed, those people, moved either by dull ignorance or by blind avarice, wished to bring slaughter upon those whom divine piety predestined for salvation.
-Thus blessed Gregory [2] forbade certain men who burned to exterminate [the Jews], denouncing as impious the wish to destroy them who were saved by God’s mercy, so that they—cast out from homeland and liberty, damned to a lengthy punishment by the prejudgment of the father for spilling the Savior’s blood—might live dispersed to the ends of the earth.
+Thus blessed Gregory [3] forbade certain men who burned to exterminate [the Jews], denouncing as impious the wish to destroy them who were saved by God's mercy, so that they, cast out from homeland and liberty, damned to a lengthy punishment by the prejudgment of the father for spilling the Savior's blood, might live dispersed to the ends of the earth.
 The situation of the Jews and Saracens is completely different.
 For war is waged justly against those who persecute Christians and expel them from their cities and own homes; these were everywhere created to be enslaved.
-But [blessed Gregory] even prohibited a bishop who wished to destroy [the Jews’] synagogue [from doing so].
+But [blessed Gregory] even prohibited a bishop who wished to destroy [the Jews'] synagogue [from doing so].

 Notes:

-[1] Also called Wilfrid of Guifrid, archbishop of Narbonne from ca. 1019-1077.
+[2] Also called Wilfrid or Guifrid, archbishop of Narbonne from ca. 1019-1077.
+Narbonne is located just inland from the Mediterranean, along the southwestern coast of France.

 [2] Pope Gregory I, ruled 590-604.